Calling Test

 Why Am I Here?
 The Question That Changes Everything

 Late at night when sleep will not come.
-In the middle of a mundane day when you suddenly feel the weight of existence.
-After a loss, a failure, or a success that still left you empty.
+In the middle of an ordinary day when the weight of existence suddenly lands on you.
+After a loss, a failure, or even a success that left you strangely empty.

 Why am I here?